 The SIMTICS platform runs in the cloud and allows healthcare students (and professionals) to practice procedures online through medical simulation training – anytime, anywhere.
-SIMTICS has almost 100 modules available, each of which covers one procedure in-depth.
-The current modules available to students and teachers aid in the learning of radiography, sonography and clinical skills including medical assisting.
+SIMTICS has around a large library of modules, each of which covers one procedure in-depth.

 “I have another student who says that SIMTICS helped her pass her CCMA certification.
 She says she would replay the simulations in her head before answering questions,” says Nicole.
 “I now use SIMTICS for my weekly one-on-ones with my students.
 It has made clinical data a dream for me and gives me cumulative and quantitative data that I can use to guide instruction.
 I LOVE SIMTICS!!!!”